-What is Laundry Detergent
+What is laundry detergent?

 Laundry detergent is a pretty self-explanatory household item that most people are familiar with due to their heavy use of this cleaning agent on their clothing, linens, and other fabrics inside their home.
 Also known as washing powder, laundry detergent is a type of cleaning agent that is used specifically for cleaning laundry, and this detergent can be formed into both liquid and powder form.
-The history of soap (including laundry detergent) and its use dates back thousands of years ago to ancient Babylon where they learned how to create and use soap to clean a variety of household items such as dishes, laundry, surfaces in the home, and to clean oneself.
-According to Cleaning Institute (ACI), records showed that soap was being made as early as 2800 BC and was being used regularly for bathing – and the soap was formed using animal and vegetable oils with alkaline salts.

-The creation of laundry detergent was to allow for clothing, linens, and other fabrics to easily remove soils, stains, and odors from the fibers of these materials.
-This cleaning agent’s ability to effectively work to rid fibers of soils, stains, and dirt/grime is why laundry detergent is the most commonly used cleaner for fabrics.
 When it comes to the popularity of the different types of laundry detergent; powder and liquid, according to 2018 sales report powder detergent sales measured at 14 million metric tons – which is double than that of liquid laundry detergent.

-Therefore, when the laundry detergent is applied to the washing machine load it will mix with the water-immersed clothing, the surfactant tail will attach to the grease and soils that are attached to the various clothing/linen material.
+When the laundry detergent is applied to the washing machine load it will mix with the water-immersed clothing, the surfactant tail will attach to the grease and soils that are attached to the various clothing/linen material.
 Next, the surfactant head will attract water to the clothing to rinse away the grease & soils in the clothing and be drained from the water.
 This process will provide the cleaning ability on the clothing and fabric fibers to give the person a clean piece(s) of fabrics.

 Ingredients in Laundry Detergent

-Builders: Builders that are used inside of laundry detergent are water softeners, that work to remove the hard water ions through precipitation, chelation, or ion exchange.
+Builders that are used inside of laundry detergent are water softeners, that work to remove the hard water ions through precipitation, chelation, or ion exchange.
 However, most importantly these builders will work to remove soil by dispersion.
 The earliest use of builders in laundry detergent was sodium carbonate (washing soda) and sodium silicate (waterglass).
 These builders will work together with the surfactants used in laundry detergent to achieve optimal soil removal and provide the washing with an effective cleaning and soil removing ability.

-Surfactants: As we have discussed previously, surfactants are the chemical ingredients that are responsible for the cleaning performance of the laundry detergent when used in a washing machine load.
+As we have discussed previously, surfactants are the chemical ingredients that are responsible for the cleaning performance of the laundry detergent when used in a washing machine load.
 These chemicals provide their cleaning ability through absorption and emulsification of soil into the water and also by minimizing the water’s surface tension allowing the material to get wet.

-Enzymes: Enzymes are used in laundry detergent to aid in the removal of stubborn stains from fabric fibers.
+Enzymes are used in laundry detergent to aid in the removal of stubborn stains from fabric fibers.
 This chemical component of laundry detergent was first used in 1913 and was initiated by Otto Rohm.

 Types of Laundry Detergent